Estimating within-cluster and between-cluster spillover effects in randomized saturation designs: Variance estimation and inference

 \item For conditional causal effects and policy-specific causal effects, the conservative variance estimator based on the Cauchy--Schwarz bound provides asymptotically valid confidence intervals with asymptotic coverage rate at least $1 - \alpha$.
 In general, the actual coverage may exceed the nominal level due to the conservativeness of the bound. \end{enumerate} \end{corollary}

 \begin{remark} If the second-order inclusion probability $\pscore{ij}(a,s,h;a,s,h) = 0$ for some pair $(i,j)$, the variance of $\hat{Y}^{*}(a,s,h)$ cannot be consistently estimated either.
-We can construct conservative estimators for the variance term following the estimators proposed in \cite{aronow2017estimating}. \end{remark}
+We can construct conservative estimators for the variance term using the idea of \cite{aronow2017estimating}. \end{remark}